Verwegener-Vogel/bfc3000/README.md

 Sparkfun has a in build time stamp functionality.
 With this feature enable there is even room to scrap the SNTP and use the web service's time.
 The ESP sketch uses both variants.

+####Nearest NTP server

+For best results you should change the NTP server pool to your nearest location.
+The default is the German NTP pool.

 ###Schematics for 328 version###
 Downloadable from [this repository](bfc3000_atmega328.fzz).
 The software used is free and called [Fritzing](http://fritzing.org).
 Not in best shape as there is only one board produced until now.